Blogs > Health > Why Does My Scalp Hurt? 9 Common Causes & Treatments

 bald man getting scalp cleansing

 Don't skimp on quality products!
 Harsh chemicals in shampoos, cleansers, and conditioners can irritate sensitive scalps, so it's time to treat them right with gentle and hydrating options.
-Using gentle sulfate-free products with natural ingredients may help soothe and not aggravate irritating substances.
+Using gentle sulfate-free products with natural ingredients may help soothe and not aggravate your skin.

 Moisturize